peteroupc/encoding/docs/PeterO.Text.CharacterReader.md

         int mode,
         bool errorThrow);

-Initializes a new instance of the CharacterReader class; will skip the byte-order mark (U+FEFF) if it appears first in the stream.
+Initializes a new instance of the class; will skip the byte-order mark (U+FEFF) if it appears first in the stream.

 <b>Parameters:</b>